 - ¼ teaspoon ground nutmeg

-- 1 ½ cups grated zucchini (you’ll need 1 small-to-medium zucchini, about 7 ounces—if your grated zucchini is very wet, squeeze out the excess moisture over the sink before stirring it into the batter)
+- 1 ½ cups grated zucchini (you’ll need 1 small-to-medium zucchini, about 7 ounces—working in handfuls, gently squeeze out excess moisture from the grated zucchini over the sink)

 - Preheat oven to 400 degrees Fahrenheit.
 If necessary, grease all 12 cups on your muffin tin with butter or cooking spray (my pan is non-stick and doesn’t require any grease).

 - Toast the nuts (if using): Once the oven has finished preheating, pour the chopped nuts onto a small, rimmed baking sheet.
 Bake until the nuts are fragrant and toasted, about 4 to 5 minutes, stirring halfway.

 - In a medium mixing bowl, combine the coconut oil and honey.
 Beat them with a whisk until they are combined.
 Add the eggs and beat well.
 Add the buttermilk and vanilla.
 Whisk to combine, and set the bowl aside.
 (If your coconut oil solidifies on contact with cold ingredients, simply let the bowl rest in a warm place for a few minutes, like on top of your stove, or warm it for about 30 seconds in the microwave.)

 - In a large mixing bowl, combine the flour, cinnamon, baking powder, baking soda, salt and nutmeg.
 Using a big spoon, stir to combine.